simdjson/simdjson/doc/parse_many.md

 Some users may need to work with truncated streams while tracking their location in the stream.
 The same code, with the `current_index()` will work.
 These users need to be aware that the last document parsed may be in error if it is truncated.

-These users are responsible for handling the last truncated document.
+If the input ends with an unclosed string, the unclosed string is virtually removed.
+Its content is not checked.

+You can query `i.current_index()` after looping through the documents to see where the parsing ended: it should point just beyond the last document.
+If there was an unclosed string, the processing terminates before the unclosed string.